⚠️ Plants cannot ship to CA, FL, HI, or US territories

 Like other Echinopsis hybrids the cactus has been a fast grower and quite hardy.
 It has been happy to overwinter outdoors, though Tucson isn't the best place to test the lower limits on things; I assume it wouldn't appreciate a hard freeze.

-Options: a small (1" diameter), medium (2" diameter), or large pup, rooted or unrooted.
-Note that pups may be lopsided from trying to grow out from under other stems, but this seems to even out fairly quickly once they have their own pot.
-Secondary pups will begin to develop more rapidly once the plant has been established for a while, with fastest growth in the spring–fall growing season.
+Note that pups can be lopsided from squeezing between larger stems, but this seems to even out fairly quickly as the cactus matures.
+Secondary pups will begin to develop more rapidly once the plant has been established for a while, with fastest growth in the spring and fall growing seasons.

-Size Mound can reach several feet in diameter given time, stems can reach several feet long but skinny if stretching for space
+Size Mound can reach several feet in diameter and height given time; mature stems reach about 4 inches in diameter.

 Light Filtered sun, under a tree or shade cloth, or bright indirect light